Agaricus silvicola

-Agaricus silvicola, also known as the wood mushroom, is a species of Agaricus mushroom related to the button mushroom.
+Agaricus silvicola, also known as the wood mushroom or woodland agaricus, is a species of Agaricus mushroom related to the button mushroom.

 Taxonomy

 Originally described as the variety Agaricus campestris var. silvicola by Carlo Vittadini in 1832, it was promoted to distinct species status by Charles Horton Peck in 1873.
+It is a member of Agaricus section Arvenses, a group of morphologically similar mushrooms.

 Varieties with larger bases have been described as A. abruptibulbus.